There is no language instinct

 Within middle-class British and American societies, young children are sometimes described as getting systematic language tuition.
 Mothers are said by some researchers to talk to their children in “Motherese” – language carefully graded to meet the child’s language-learning needs.

 In these circumstances, perhaps children’s success at L1 acquisition is not too remarkable.
-But, Pinker says, there are many societies which make things far less easy.
+But, Pinker said, there are many societies which make things far less easy.
 Parents hardly speak to their children – yet children succeed in language-acquisition, using the fragmentary data encountered through “overhearing adults and other children” (Pinker 1994: 40).
 How could this be, unless children have information independent of experience?

-However, although Pinker repeatedly describes this pattern as common, he quotes only one example: a rural negro community in South Carolina documented by Shirley Brice Heath (1983).
+However, although Pinker repeatedly described this pattern as common, he quoted only one example: a rural negro community in South Carolina documented by Shirley Brice Heath (1983).
 And the language experience described by Heath is not really as impoverished as Pinker suggests.
 Young children are spoken to, though more by older children and less by adults than in societies familiar to me; they are present at occasions where plenty of talking goes on.
 Why should it matter whether mothers, or other individuals, provide a child’s main experience of language?
 What matters is that the child gets the experience.